-Regional events started in April 2018 and have slowly spread throughout the 11 regions of New Zealand.
+Regional events started in April 2018 and have continued to grow.

-There will be an event happening in your area where everyone is welcome to attend and share your experiences with other growers, or propective growers.
+Events are happening in your area – everyone is welcome to attend and share your thoughts, views and experiences with other growers and those with a passion for truffles.

-Karen Drummond is the current Regional Groups Coordinator for the NZTA Executive Committee and can be contacted via email on email@example.com.
+Maureen Binns is the Regional Groups Coordinator for North Island and Lisa Williams the Coordinator for South Island.
+Both can be contacted via email on firstname.lastname@example.org.

 The regional coordinators are: